Unravelling Fashion Narratives

 at parsons the new school, new york

 We are excited to announce the first Fashion Studies Network Symposium – Unraveling Fashion Narratives – co-hosted by the School of Fashion at Parsons School of Design and the School of Fashion at Toronto Metropolitan University.
-The symposium will take place on Friday, June 7 and Saturday, June 8, 2024, at the University Center at The New School, 63 Fifth Avenue in New York, NY.
+The symposium will take place on Friday, June 7 and Saturday, June 8, 2024, at Alvin Johnson/J.M.
+Kaplan Hall, 66 West 12th St. at Parsons The New School in New York, NY.

 Friday, June 7